MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-post-install.md

 ### Snip & Sketch

 1. Open the **Snip & Sketch** app and pin it to the taskbar.
-2. Click the ellipsis in the upper right corner and then click **Settings**.
+2. Select the ellipsis in the upper right corner and then select **Settings**.
 3. In **Settings**, turn on **Auto copy to clipboard**, **Save snips**, and **Multiple windows** (optional).

 ### Microsoft Office